-To lay the foundation for this effort, we hypothesize that a real-world, meaningful definition of a graph-based anomaly is an unexpected deviation to a normative pattern.
-Such anomalies are associated with illicit activity that tries to mimic normal behavior.
-In a previous approach to graph-based anomaly detection, called GBAD [2], we used a compressionbased measure to find normative patterns, and then analyzed the close matches to the normative patterns to determine if they meet the above definition of an anomaly.
-However, while this approach has demonstrated its effectiveness in a variety of domains [3], the issue of scalability has limited this approach when dealing with domains containing millions of nodes and edges.
+Our initial approach to graph-based anomaly detection, called GBAD [8], used a compression-based measure to find normative patterns, and then analyzed the close matches to the normative patterns to determine if they meet the above definition of an anomaly.
+However, while this approach has demonstrated its effectiveness in a variety of domains [9], the issue of scalability has limited this approach when dealing with domains containing millions of nodes and edges.
 Furthermore, many graphs of interest are dynamic, i.e., changes to the graph are streaming in over time.
 This further complicates the analysis, because we cannot just analyze a static graph, but would need to analyze snapshots of the graph over time.
 However, this streaming graph scenario also offers an opportunity for methods that can update the current set of patterns and anomalies based on only the changes to the graph, rather than repeated analyses on the large graph snapshots.

-We have developed such a method for pattern learning and anomaly detection in streams (PLADS) depicted in Figure 1.
+We have developed such a method for pattern learning and anomaly detection in streams (PLADS) depicted in Fig. 1.
 In this paper we describe the PLADS approach and demonstrate its effectiveness and scalability for large datasets.
+While the intent of PLADS is to operate on a streaming graph, at this point we are evaluating the approach on partitions of static graphs which we view as the output of a stream partitioner.